 “Lawyers have to be cognizant (of cultural considerations),” Weber said, continuing to explain that lawyers who have traveled and understand other cultures and countries are, and will continue to be, in high demand.

-The consensus at law schools across the nation seems to be that in addition to the “book smarts” learned in the classroom and late night study sessions, those seeking law careers will need to bring other skills to the table such as computer skills, research abilities and an understanding of technology – both in theory and practice.
+The consensus at law schools across the nation seems to be that in addition to the “book smarts” learned in the classroom and late night study sessions, those in the legal profession will need to bring other skills to the table such as computer skills, research abilities and an understanding of technology – both in theory and practice.